 If you’ve already been to Egypt, the Egyptian hall will bring back lots of memories.
 It features several mummies of people and animals and a collection of impressive old photos.

-Since the Museu is adjacent to the Jerónimos Monastery, we recommend visiting the Museum if you have enough time.
+Since the Museum is adjacent to the Jerónimos Monastery, we recommend visiting the Museum if you have enough time.
 In our opinion, it has a very interesting collection from several parts of the world.
-Moreover, on Sunday mornings, the entrance is free.

 Tuesday - Sunday: 10am to 6pm.

 Closed: Mondays, 1 January, Easter Sunday, 1 May and 25 December.

 Adults: €5 ( + Jerónimos Monastery - €12, + Jerónimos Monastery and Belem tower - €16)

 Seniors (over 65 years old) and those with young person's card: 50% discount

 Children (less than 14 years old): free entrance